shahzaib-zabi1/SCnD-Lab-Tasks/README.md

 - Object-oriented programming (OOP) principles
 - Design patterns and best practices
 - Code refactoring techniques
-- Unit testing and debugging
-- Version control with Git
-- Software documentation and maintainability

 ## How to Use This Repository
 1. Clone the repository to your local machine: